He looked into the demon’s eyes. She looked back.

-Runaway, run away, run away NOW!
+Run away, run away, run away NOW!

 Shit!
 What!
 Oh damn.
 I am going to be a rat, aren’t I?
-Oh, please, God, not a Boyband member, please anything but that!
+Oh, please, God, not a boyband member, please anything but that!

 Her smile got longer.
-It dragged all over her face, from ear to ear.
+It dragged over her face, from ear to ear.
 She leant forward and looked directly into his eyes.
 She loved this moment, the complete lack of hope that drained from the whites.
-The moment they realised that Hell really does not sound that bad.
-Can’t I stay?
+The moment they realised that Hell does not sound that bad.
+“Can’t I stay?”
 Many of them had pleaded.
-They just die a little more inside.
+They died a little more inside.

-“Yes, you will go into politics.”
+“You will go into politics.”